Click each question to reveal the answer

 A: We do not ask for any data that is not needed, no software is installed on to schools systems, so there is no risk of gathering data not intended for our use.

-A: Welfare Call Ltd understands the budgetary constraints some authorities have.
+A: We understand the budgetary constraints some authorities have.
 Therefore, we have the ability to either pilot the scheme with a select number of children or specifically target the in or out of borough children.

 A: No, we are a reporting organisation.
 No certified educational training is needed to ask a school if a particular child is present and similarly, no training is required to ask a parent or carer why a child is absent – only a pre-agreed script between the authority and ourselves.
 However, our operators do need training on how to utilise and manage our maintenance / database system.
 Once the absentees have been identified and the reason for their absence confirmed this is then reported back to either the education welfare department and/or the social services department who have trained staff to deal with the issues raised.

 A: All this does is give you access to the attendance data.
 Someone then has to collect the data, collate the data and action the absences, where applicable.
-Welfare Call Ltd do it all and simply report the absences to you on a daily basis complete with the reason for the absence as given by the carer/parent of the child.
+We do it all and simply report the absences to you on a daily basis complete with the reason for the absence as given by the carer/parent of the child.
 Software cannot do this, it can only give present or absent breakdown.
-Having a personal relationship with a school by calling daily, like Welfare Call does, also unearths other information that couldn’t be known by simply pulling the data using a software application.
+Having a personal relationship with a school by calling daily, as we do, also unearths other information that couldn’t be known by simply pulling the data using a software application.

 A: This service is not only about attendance issues.
 All authorities have a legal responsibility to report LAC attendance information back to central government on the SSDA903 document.
-Welfare Call Ltd provides this information, updated daily, to satisfy these requirements at a minimal cost, with no impact on existing administration procedures and staff.
+We provide this information, updated daily, to satisfy these requirements at a minimal cost, with no impact on existing administration procedures and staff.